ebingrav/avwiki/Category:Bo'Vul's_Vault.md

 </spoiler>

-At the end there is an animator deathwish in the [ Arcadian](:Category:_Arcadia "wikilink") plane.
+At the end there is an animator deathwish in the [ Arcadian](:Category:_Arcadia.md "wikilink") plane.
 Killing the deathwishes increases menagerie xp and opens the next area (GEARBOX).
 There's a fair bit of area spells, and some mobs hit quite hard.
+Group
-Group size: 12+
+size: 12+

 The "Arcadian Fire" room with 1w, 1u exit is an OK place to regenerate.